SamFelix03/Gods-Hand/README.md

 Powered by **MOSAIA AI agents** running on **Phala's Trusted Execution Environments (TEE)** and secured by **Flow blockchain's smart contract infrastructure**, our platform ensures complete transparency, trustless operations, and community-driven decision making.
 Every donation, every claim, and every allocation is immutably recorded on the **Flow  blockchain**, governed by the collective wisdom of verified global citizens, creating a truly decentralized ecosystem that eliminates the systemic failures plaguing traditional relief systems.

+**Revolutionary Donor Incentives**: God's Hand introduces the world's first **disaster relief raffle system** powered by **Flow's Verifiable Random Function (VRF)**.
+Every donation, regardless of amount, automatically enters donors into a transparent, tamper-proof raffle to win 5% of the total funds raised for each disaster event, creating unprecedented donor engagement and participation incentives.

 ## 🚨 The Problems in Current Systems

 Traditional funding platforms face systemic issues that undermine their effectiveness for disaster relief: